sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/ocean-displacement/README.md

 The water will tend to flow *around* when it can, and only travel *over* when it has nowhere else to go.

 Still, have you ever stood in the tides of the ocean as they flow out to sea?
-The water, even if it moves around, will always react to obstacles in an upward fashion, with the strength proportional to the speed of the water.
+The water, even if it moves around, will first react to obstacles in an upward fashion, with strength proportional to the speed of the water, without exception.

 ## Location Analysis Examples

 Unfortunately, the best (and only) examples I can find in `LOCATION-MAPPING` are:
 - a sentence about north Africa, more than 1 km
 - Turkey (Urgup Cones), 1025m above sea level
-- Zhangjiajie mountains in China
+- Zhangjiajie mountains in China, ~1+ km

 I'll add more examples here as they come.